The Top 5 Free Antivirus Programs in 2022

-Sophos Home offers free real-time and Internet protection for PCs, however, in contrast to Avast, limits access to its ransomware protection.
-The free software also doesn't dole out any extras, like a firewall or password manager, however, even paying customers have to do without these since Sophos concentrates strictly on the basics.
+Sophos Home offers both real-time and Web protection for PCs for free, however, in contrast to Avast, limits access to its ransomware shields.
+It's also best not to expect any extras, like a firewall or password manager, since even paying customers must make do without these owing to Sophos's strict focus on the basics.

 Can be installed on up to three devices

 The only thing we really disliked about AVG was its support since the division between paying and non-paying users is made painfully clear as the latter aren't afforded any means for getting in touch with the developer's support staff.
 Making matters worse, even with a Premium subscription, we waited more than a week for an answer to our written query.